microsoft/typespec/packages/http-client-javascript/test/scenarios/serializers/model_date_time.md

 }
 ```

-# only:Should generate the correct properties and handle deserialization for models with utcDateTime type with rfc7231 encoding
+# Should generate the correct properties and handle deserialization for models with utcDateTime type with rfc7231 encoding

 ## TypeSpec